rchillyard/Number/README.md

 There are four domains of values, each identified by a domain or factor (see _Factors_ below).
 These allow the exact representation of roots, logarithmic numbers, radians, and pure numbers.

-#### Current Version
-The current version is 1.3.2.
-Here's a summary of what's new since 1.2.11:
-* Now a five-module Scala project; The entire `algebra` and `top` modules are new.

 #### Operators
 The most important operators are those defined in _Expression.ExpressionOps_.